renuo/applications-setup-guide/ruby_on_rails/linting_and_automatic_check.md

 ## Brakeman

-Brakeman comes byb default with Rails.
+Brakeman comes by default with Rails.
 Add it to the `bin/fastcheck` script.

 ```
 bundle exec brakeman -q -z --no-summary --no-pager